- Found a stray dog?

 keep the dog overnight and contact us on the next working day.

-If a stray dog is unclaimed after seven days, it becomes the property of Huntingdonshire District Council.
-We will work with Wood Green, the Animals' Charity to assess any unclaimed dogs and, where possible, suitably rehome them.
+If a stray dog is unclaimed after seven days, it becomes the property of Wood Green, the Animals' Charity, who will assess any unclaimed dogs and, where possible, suitably rehome them.

 Microchipping and collars